 Source: PR Photos

-Model Christy Turlington’s long face is noted as being virtually proportionally perfect in terms of how it’s divided equally into thirds.
+Model Christy Turlington is noted as being virtually proportionally perfect in terms of how her features are divided equally into thirds.
+At first glance, she appears to have a perfectly symmetrical face, but even she has slight differences in her facial structure that contribute to her individuality.

-If your chin is not proportionate to the rest of your face, other features, like your nose, may look completely out of balance.
+If your chin is not proportionate, other features, like your nose, may feel that you look completely out of balance.
 When the jawline is too angular and dominant or, on the flip side, weak, it can create an unhappy look and a gummy smile.
 By placing small, soft silicone implants in or around the jawline, your plastic surgeon can create a more balanced look.
 A small incision is usually made inside the mouth, and an implant is inserted to build up the jawline.

 Source: PR Photos